Guy Haines: Swap murders?

 - Villain Ball: Bruno all but outright tells Anne what he's going to do to frame Guy, just to rub Guy's nose in it, even though it gives Guy a chance to stop him.

-- We Are Not Going Through That Again: At the end, Guy finds himself in a train carriage with a stranger who recognises him and tries to strike up a conversation.
-Having just gone through a hell of an ordeal resulting from someone else on a train recognising him and striking up a conversation, Guy gets up and goes to another compartment without saying a word.
+- We Are Not Going Through That Again: At the end of the American version, Guy finds himself in a train carriage with a stranger who recognizes him and tries to strike up a conversation.
+Having just gone through a hell of an ordeal resulting from someone else on a train recognizing him and striking up a conversation, Guy gets up and goes to another compartment without saying a word.

 - We Need a Distraction: Babs distracts the cops after the tennis match long enough for Guy to slip by them and into the cab.

 - Would Hurt a Child: In the climax, after the carousel has accelerated to dangerous speeds, Bruno throws a little boy off his horse.
 He gets very close to the edge before Guy saves him at the last minute and gets him out of harm's way.